A functorial approach to rank functions on triangulated categories: Integral rank functions

 \begin{proposition} A skeletally small triangulated category $\cc$ is locally finite if and only if it admits a morphism-faithful basic rank function.
 In this case, such function is unique and is given by $\ell_\cc$. \end{proposition} \begin{proof} As mentioned previously, if $\cC$ is locally finite, $\ell_\cc$ is morphism-faithful and basic.
 Now, the result follows from the construction of $\ell_\cc$ and from Corollary \ref{cor:charac_loc_finite_abelian}, recalling that $\cc$ is locally finite if and only if $\mod \cc$ is a length category. \end{proof}

 We are finally ready to prove the generalisation of Theorem \ref{thm:localising_CL}:

 \begin{theorem} Let $\cc$ be a skeletally small triangulated category.
 The correspondence mapping $\pi:\cc \to \cE$ to $\ell_\cE^\pi$ induces a bijection between: \begin{enumerate}[(a)] \item equivalence classes of CE-quotient functors from $\cC$ to locally finite triangulated categories; \item exact basic rank functions on $\cc$. \end{enumerate} Moreover, the rank function appearing in (b) is localising if and only if the corresponding CE-quotient is a Verdier localisation.
-Hence, there is a bijection between thick subcategories $\CK$ of $\cC$ with a locally finite Verdier quotient $\cc/\CK$ and localising basic rank functions on $\cc$. \end{theorem} \begin{proof} The bijection between (a) and (b) follows from Theorem \ref{thm:consequence_coh_loc} (and its proof), Theorem \ref{thm:LongBijRankFunc}, together with the corresponding assignments, and the definition of exact rank function.
-To check that the rank function associated with $\pi$ via the bijections in Theorems \ref{thm:consequence_coh_loc} and \ref{thm:LongBijRankFunc} is $\ell_\cE^\pi$, it is enough to notice that in Theorem \ref{thm:lastPreliminaries} the corresponding additive function is $(\widetilde{\ell_\cE})^{\pi^*}$, since $\pi^*|_{\mod \cc}$ is the Serre localisation with respect to $\Ker \pi^*|_{\mod \cc}$ (see Remark \ref{pullback}).
+Hence, there is a bijection between thick subcategories $\CK$ of $\cC$ with a locally finite Verdier quotient $\cc/\CK$ and localising basic rank functions on $\cc$. \end{theorem} \begin{proof} By Theorem~\ref{thm:consequence_coh_loc}, the assignment sending $\pi$ to $\Ker \pi^*|_{\mod \cc}$ induces a bijective correspondence between (a) and $\Sigma$-closed Serre subcategories $\cS$ of $\mod \cc$ for which $(\Mod \cc)/\overrightarrow{\cS}$ is locally finite and the Serre localisation $\Mod \cc \to (\Mod \cc)/\overrightarrow{\cS}$ admits an exact right adjoint.
+By Theorem~\ref{thm:LongBijRankFunc}, these are in one-to-one correspondence with basic rank functions $\rho$ on $\cC$ such that the Serre localisation $\Mod \cc \to (\Mod \cc)/\overrightarrow{\Ker \widetilde{\rho}}$ admits an exact right adjoint.
+Combining these two bijections, we obtain a unique rank function $\rho$ such that $\Ker \widetilde{\rho} = \Ker \pi^*|_{\mod \cc}$.
+By Definition~\ref{definition_exact}, the basic rank functions $\rho$ appearing in the last correspondence are precisely the exact basic rank functions, so we get the bijection between (a) and (b).
+As explained in the proof of Theorem \ref{thm:consequence_coh_loc}, $\pi^*|_{\mod \cc}$ is the Serre localisation with respect to $\Ker \pi^*|_{\mod \cc}$.
+Thus, the rank function in (b) corresponding to $\pi$ is $\ell_\cE^\pi$, since in Theorem \ref{thm:lastPreliminaries} the corresponding additive function is $(\widetilde{\ell_\cE})^{\pi^*}$ (see Remark \ref{pullback}).